zammad/zammad-documentation/appendix/backup-and-restore/index.rst

 Migrating to a new host
-   :doc:`Here </appendix/backup-and-restore/migrate-hosts>` you can read how to migrate Zammad from host to host.
+   :doc:`Here </appendix/backup-and-restore/migrate-hosts>` you can read how to migrate Zammad from one host to another host.

 Troubleshooting
    If something went wrong,